 The national park's main goal is to leave nature to itself, and refrain from human intervention entirely inside the core zone.
 Thanks to that, forests can age, collaps, and reform; and other natural events can also take their course.
 At the care zone, on the other hand, traditional use such as Alpine agriculture or shipping and fishing at Lake Königssee remain.
 The planting of beeches and firs is supposed to promote the development of spruce forests to natural mixed mountain forests.

 Research is constantly carried out at Berchtesgaden National Park, in order to better understand natural events.
 How does the climate disaster affect Alpine ecosystems?
 What is the golden eagle's prey?
 How do spruce populations regenerate after a bark beetle infestation?
 These questions and more are asked.
 The results are used to try and help protect the species, habitats, and natural processes.
+Visitors can also conduct their own research and work at the House of Mountains education centre.

 Berchtesgaden National Park was decreed by the Free State of Bavaria on 1st August 1978.
 Critisised at first, the national park succeeded to gain more acceptance from the local people over time.
 Today, nature protection is the main focus of the reserve.
 Furthermore, educational work is supposed to teach visitors a careful dealing with nature.